PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ![image](./images/BuildDetail.png)

 Once a commit is pushed to the master branch, Jenkins will pull the latest version of the code.
 Jenkins will then run build and test steps before creating a new container image.
 Once the image is created it is pushed up to DockerHub.
 Jenkins then triggers a deployment into Kubernetes.
 Kubernetes pulls the nominated image from DockerHub and creates a new pod.
 The old pod is then discarded.

 We have created independent pipelines for each of `adderservice`, `auditservice`, `eventservice` and `webapp`

-It is important to note at this point the transition from running our system in development mode using Fuge, which was the subject of several recipes in **Chapter 10 Building Microservice Systems** to running our system in Kubernetes.
-This transition was smooth because our code was written from the start to use the same service discovery mechanisms in each case.
+This is a good point to note that transitioning from running our system in development mode using Fuge (the microservice development toolkit used in several recipes in **Chapter 10 Building Microservice Systems**) to running our system in Kubernetes.
+This transition was smooth because our code was written from the start to use the same service discovery mechanisms in both environments.

 ### There's more

 Whilst Kubernetes can seem a little overwhelming at first, exploring some more *power user* techniques can help with mastering it.

-One technique that can help in many scenarios is to run a shell inside a Kubernetes managed container, let's try this out:
+One helpful technique is opening a shell inside a Kubernetes managed container.

+Let's try this out.

 #### Running a Report
-Recall that in the recipe `Adding a Queue Based Service` in **Chapter 10 Building Microservice Systems** we created a reporting utility that displayed URL counts for our system.
+Recall that in the recipe *Adding a queue based service* in **Chapter 10 Building Microservice Systems** we created a reporting utility that displayed URL counts for our system.
 Let's run this again but from inside of Kubernetes.
 To do this we need to build a container for our reporting service.
 Firstly copy the code from **Chapter 10 Building Microservice Systems** recipe directory  `micro/report` into our working `micro` directory.

 As above, copy in the same `Dockerfile` and `.dockerignore` files into the `report` directory.
 Next let's build, tag and push our container: